 Syntax highlighting, autocompletion, and Goto Symbol/Anything for the Jai language in Sublime Text 3.

-Syntax highlighting, project-wide autocompletion, and Goto Symbol/Anything/Definition for the Jai language in Sublime Text 3.
+Syntax highlighting, autocompletion, and Goto Symbol/Anything/Definition for the Jai language in Sublime Text 3.
 Thank you to GreenLightning for their contributions.

-As you probably know, this language is not officially released yet, but the demonstrations that Jonathan Blow and Abner Coimbre have shown have been very promising, so the purpose of this package is to help people hit the ground running when the language is released.
+As you probably know, this language is not officially released yet, but the demonstrations of the language by Jonathan Blow and Abner Coimbre have been very promising, so the purpose of this package is to help people hit the ground running when the language is released.